 You place your passport on the glassed machine to be scanned, then stand on the little yellow feet on the floor whilst a mug shot is taken, then off you go.

 Little did I know that my brand spanking new passport would not be stamped with an exit stamp unless I went to the manual counter, which I didn’t see at the time.
 Really disappointed when I got to the boarding gate and realised I missed out on my stamp.
 Does anyone else like to collect country stamps in passports?

 Changes at Sydney Airport

 Sydney airport is currently under huge renovations and wow, has it changed.

 Of course, high-end shops are completed, no longer is there a food court, and not sure if one will be opened in the near future.

-Luckily, I had my own water and sandwiches to eat, otherwise, it would have set me back about AUD$20 for a bowl of ordinary basic fried rice or noodles.
+Luckily, I have my own water and sandwiches to eat, otherwise, it is about AUD$20 for a bowl of ordinary basic fried rice or noodles.

 If I was visiting from overseas, my first impression would be one of disappointment at this airport, shopping and food-wise.
 I did overhear a Canadian passenger comment how ‘disappointing new changes are at the airport’.

 So what do you do for 5+ hours at Sydney airport after exploring the expensive shops ten times over and ogling at what you can’t afford?